vrchatapi/vrchatapi.github.io/ModerationAPI/Players.md

 Field | Type | Description
 ------|------|------------
-id | string | The Moderation Id type | string | Type Of Moderations, Look Below sourceUserId | string | The Persons userId Sending the moderation sourceDisplayname | string | The Persons Name In Vrchat that is sending the moderation targetUserId | string | The Persons UserId you are sending the moderation too targetDisplayName | string | The Persons Name In VRChat You Are Sending The Moderation to created | string | Time The Moderation Happened
+id | string | ID
+type | `Moderation Type` | Type of moderation sourceUserId | string | userId of sender (yours in this case) sourceDisplayname | string | displayname of sender (yours in this case) targetUserId | string | The target's userid targetDisplayName | string | The target's displayname created | string | Time the moderation was opened

 ### Player Moderation Types